 I will go backwards telling about my experience of the past week.
-Moving in this direction, this article would include my ultimate days – training at Udaipur with co-fellows and penultimate days – initial days with Aajeevika Bureau from the stand point of today.
+Moving in this direction, this article would include my ultimate days – training at Udaipur with co-fellows and penultimate days – initial days with Aajeevika Bureau where i am placed as an India Fellow, from the stand point of today.

 I think they actually followed the norms of the dry state, unlike folks outside.
 Needs more time spending to verify though.
 One person was kneading the dough and another operating the stove.
 This community kitchen started as a CSR activity of HPCL which helped in covering the installation costs of the stove and cylinder.
 It now sustains on its own by charging five rupees to anyone who has a meal there.
-The cooking is done by the labourers themselves.
-Many of the migrants who live in slums, due to identity proof primarily, cannot get access to LPG cylinders.
-They usually end up buying fuels like kerosene at inflated costs which further hieghtens their food expenditure.
+The cooking is done by the workers themselves.
+Many of the migrant workers (from southern Rajasthan who have come here in ahmedabad) who live in slums, due to identity proof primarily, cannot get access to LPG cylinders.
+They usually end up buying fuels like kerosene at inflated costs which further heightens their food expenditure.
 This community kitchen seemed like a good solution to these issues.

 I started writing this piece thinking of sharing my experiences of past one week.
 But a day’s description has spread so long.
 I just feel so tempted to talk about my experience of the training days at Udaipur.
-Whoa, so much in 14 days!
-I started writing from latest experience as I just feel excited even thinking of those 14 days and thought of postponing it to the end of the blog.
+Whoa, so much in two weeks!
+I started writing from latest experience as I just feel excited even thinking of those fourteen days and thought of postponing it to the end of the blog.
 But may be not now.
-Incredible thing how each one of us 16 got so involved and have made associations to go a long way.
-Well, I’m not assuming this time; i know it’s a fact!

 About The Author: Vinay Ramakrishna, 2014 Cohort Fellow, worked with Aajeevika Bureau in Ahmedabad, predominently understanding seasonal migration in the south Rajasthan – Gujarat route